Thewbi/gameboy_modding/README.md

 This section is about getting input into the Gameboy DMG-01 using an external controller.

-HINT: I tried to provide input to the Gameboy DMG 01 using an Arduino UNO using code from the Arduino IDE and using the API function (Not using assembler programming techniques!)
+HINT: I tried to provide input to the Gameboy DMG 01 using an Arduino UNO using code from the Arduino IDE and using the API functions (Not using assembler programming techniques!)
 The Arduino Code did not work!
 I was not able to provide input to the Gameboy.
 I did not figure out why!
 Maybe the Pins cannot switch fast enough or the code is too slow without using assembler.
 I do not know.
 I switched over to an Raspberry Pi Pico wich was able to provide